ibm-cloud-docs/api-handbook/collections/pagination.md

 to start the page on or after.
 The collection MAY also support the `limit` query parameter.

 Page tokens MUST be `string` values and SHOULD be presented as opaque values.
 If it is impractical for page tokens to be opaque, clients SHOULD still be discouraged from generating their own tokens.
+Page tokens MUST have an enforced maximum length and that length SHOULD be documented and SHOULD be no more than 512 characters.

 A request made using a page token from `next`, `previous`, or `last` MUST NOT affect the response of a subsequent request using the same page token.